 8. Travel disrupts your routine , which is the impetus of novel thinking.

 Simply put, you start to make new connections in your brain.
 This will improve your cognition and activate reward circuits.
 Ultimately, your brain benefits from being on its toes.
-Finding your way through a new neighborhood, understanding new customs or getting used a transportation system so different from your own.
+Finding your way through a new neighborhood, understanding new customs or getting used to a transportation system so different from your own.
 Our bosses should be encouraging travel because it’s been shown that after working your brain and rewarding yourself with travel, you actually come home thinking differently, more motivated, and more creative.

 Are you ready to see some of these changes in your own life?
 With Unbound we take the stress out of travel and travel takes the stress out of your life.
 Sounds like a win win doesn’t it?
 Unbound is a platform where you can discover authentic travel recommendations, share local inspiration and off the beaten path discoveries, book trips with trusted locals and experts, and make money by coordinating and hosting experiential trips.
-You can learn more here.

 Make sure that you are following us on Instagram to really follow all of the adventures and if you haven’t already you can sign up to Beta test Unbound!
 Through Beta testing you can be the first to book or host any trips on our app.